apache/mesos/docs/slave-recovery.md

 ```

 > NOTE: There are also known issues with using `systemd` and raw `cgroups` based isolation, for now the suggested non-Posix isolation mechanism is to use Docker containerization.

-## Upgrading to 0.14.0

-If you want to upgrade a running Mesos cluster to 0.14.0 to take advantage of slave recovery please follow the [upgrade instructions](upgrades.md).